aarishna/International-Student-Budget-Calculator/README.md

 - Specific program fees
 - Personal circumstances

-Always verify current costs with official university sources and the [Government of Canada](https://www.canada.ca/en/immigration-refugees-citizenship/services/study-canada/study-permit/prepare/get-documents.html).
+Always verify current costs with official university sources and the Government of Canada

 ---